dzapataHDI/nomemory/The-MockNeat-Class.md

 This method help us generate Credit Cards.

-There a few supported types of Credit Cards defined in the `CreditCardType` enum.
+All the supported credit cards types are defined in the `CreditCardType` enum.

-Example generating a credit card, by default the `CreditCardType` is `AMERICAN_EXPRESS`:
+Example for generating a valid credit card number (by default the `CreditCardType` is `AMERICAN_EXPRESS`):

 ```java
 String amex = m.creditCards().val()
 ```

-Example generating a 16 digits VISA:
+Example for generating a 16 digits VISA:

 ```java
 String visa16 = m.creditCards().type(VISA_16).val();
 ```

-Example generating an arbitrary credit card that can be `VISA_16` or `MASTERCARD`.
+Example for generating an arbitrary credit card that can be `VISA_16` or `MASTERCARD`.

 ```
 String visaOrMastercard = m.creditCards()